What Developers Need to Know

 - Break up long slopes with sediment barriers, or under drain, or divert stormwater away from slopes.

 - Inspect and maintain silt fences on a regular schedule, and immediately after every rain storm.

-- Make sure the bottom of the silt fence is buried in the ground and install the fence perpendicular to the slope.
+- Make sure the bottom 6″ of the silt fence is buried in the ground and install the fence perpendicular to the slope.

 - Securely attach the material to the stakes.

 - Don’t place silt fences in the middle of a waterway or use them as a check dam.

 - Make sure stormwater is not flowing around the silt fence.